Schumix/Schumix2/Readme.en.md

 ## Linux terminal

-Install the `mono-xbuild` package or from source.
+Install the `mono-xbuild` package or from source `mono`.
 After run the `build.sh` command and the code is compiled.

 # Code commissioning